villek/middleman-template/README.md

 ## middleman-template

 A middleman template just for me.
-Uses Haml, Sass, Bourbon, Neat and comes with some examples and settings.
+Uses Haml, Sass, Bourbon, Neat, Livereload etc. and comes with some examples and settings.

 ### Installation